mattermost/mattermost-plugin-confluence/README.md

 **Note**: For Confluence server version greater than 9:
 - users need to be connected to Mattermost in order to get the Confluence notifications, or the admin has to setup an API token.
-- users will not be notified for destructive events like content deletion(i.e. purged).
-Although user will be notified when content is trashed.
+- users will not be notified for destructive events such as when content is purged.
+However, users will be notified when content is non-permanently deleted (sent to trash).

 ## Configure notifications